-For Insureon customers, the median annual premium for umbrella insurance is $900, or $75 per month.
+For Insureon customers, the median premium for umbrella insurance is $75 per month, or $900 annually.
 The median offers a more accurate estimate of what your business is likely to pay than the average cost of umbrella insurance because it excludes outlier high and low premiums.

 Many small businesses (17%) pay less than $500 per year for umbrella insurance and 36% pay between $500 and $1,000 per year.

 The cost of umbrella insurance varies based on the likelihood of a claim on the underlying policy.
 Businesses in industries that are especially vulnerable to certain liabilities may need higher policy limits than those with limited liability.

 In general, businesses in high-risk industries tend to buy more umbrella coverage than low-risk ones.
 For example, building design professionals pay a median of $1,600 annually for umbrella coverage, whereas personal care professionals pay a median premium of $480 annually (only $40 per month).